Santa Cruz Department Bolivia Travel Guide

 A highly energetic and widely celebrated event with parades, music, and dancing.

-A local sacred festival celebrated during The month of may with conventional practices and gatherings.
+A local religious festival celebrated during The month of may with traditional practices and gatherings.

-Celebrated on September 24th with parades, cultural events, and festivities across the city.
+Celebrated on September 24th with parades, cultural events, and festivities all over the city.

 Find opportunities to unwind and rejuvenate in Santa Cruz de la Sierra’s tranquil surroundings and modern facilities.